pnpm/pnpm/docs/vs-npm.md

 # npm

-pnpm is made as a more performance
+pnpm is a reimplementation of `npm install`.

-## Why is npm2 faster than npm3?

-_(This article is a stub. you can help by expanding it.)_

-## Why is pnpm faster than npm?
+## Why's pnpm faster?

 npm performs its action in stages.
-That is, it performs one stage for all dependencies in the tree, then moves onto the next stage.
+It performs one stage for all dependencies in the tree before moving onto the next stage.
 In general, these are:

-- Resolving: get package data and what dependencies it has. (high requests, low bandwidth)
+0. __Resolving__: get package data and what dependencies it has. (high requests, low bandwidth)
-- Fetching: fetch module contents (low requests, high bandwidth)
+0. __Fetching__: fetch module contents (low requests, high bandwidth)
-- Extracting: extracting module contents from .tar.gz (no network IO)
+0. __Extracting__: extracting module contents from .tar.gz (no network IO)
-- Building: build compiled modules (no network IO)
+0. __Building__: build compiled modules (no network IO)

-On the other hand, pnpm will eagerly move onto the next stage for a module even if other modules are stuck in earlier stages.
+pnpm will eagerly move onto the next stage for a module even if other modules are stuck in earlier stages.
 This allows you to pnpm to more efficiently manage network IO: for instance, it can build compiled modules in the background while resolutions/fetches are still happening.

 There's more to it than this, but this is one of the big reasons.

+## Why's npm2 faster than npm3?

+_(This article is a stub. you can help by expanding it.)_

 ## Will pnpm replace npm?